bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 0: 00:15:53

 Okay, so it still connects to other nodes randomly, but they will first sort of try, hey, are you using encryption?
-No, they will only

-Speaker 1: 00:16:01
+Speaker 1: 00:16:00

-try if they think the other side can use it.
+No, they will only try if they think the other side can use it.

 Speaker 0: 00:16:03

 Oh, so how do that?

-Speaker 1: 00:16:05

-So how

-Speaker 0: 00:16:05

-would my notes think that your note is using encryption?
+So how would my notes think that your note is using encryption?

 Speaker 1: 00:16:08